pypa/pip/docs/html/user_guide.rst

 environment will be consistent all the time.
 If you ``pip install x`` and then ``pip install y``, it's possible that the version of ``y`` you get will be different than it would be if you had run ``pip install x y`` in a single command.
+We would like your thoughts on what pip's behavior should be; please answer `our survey on upgrades that create conflicts`_.

 We are also changing our support for :ref:`Constraints Files`: